 But, let’s get back to our Parmigiano Reggiano crisps.
 This past weekend Whole Foods organized a cheese cracking block party when they cracked and sampled a 24 month aged, 40kg wheel of Parmigiano Reggiano.

 Oh my goodness, the taste of those pieces at the core of the wheel, just seeing light and air in two years, was divine.
 What’s funny is that while we were talking about the authentic Parmigiano Reggiano, we were surrounded by the new trendy keto snack, the Parmesan crisps.
-They are everywhere, is the new keto craze, and even I fell for it once, when I simply overlooked that they were not made with the authentic Parmigiano Reggiano.
+They are everywhere and they are the new keto craze.
+Even I fell for it once, when I simply overlooked that they were not made with the authentic Parmigiano Reggiano.

 Making real Parmigiano Reggiano crisps, one simple recipe

 So all in all, to cut this story short, I wanted to see how easy is to make these crisps at home, using authentic, freshly grated Parmigiano Reggiano.